 Easter is a big holiday for many of us, where we get together with family and enjoy a big dinner.
 Easter is also leading us into Spring.
 Flowers are already blooming here in Vancouver, and I’m sure it will come soon in the rest of Canada.
 Below are a few suggestions that I posted a few years ago.
 As I read them, I still stand by them, but the vintage dates would now be newer.
-I also added a new red sparkling option for you from Italy; Lambrusco, which I recently tasted at the Vancouver International Wine Festival 2016.
+I also added some new wines which I recently tasted at the Vancouver International Wine Festival 2017.

 Ham, roast chicken or turkey with stuffing, mashed potatoes and vegetables are traditional dishes for many people’s Easter dinner.
 But maybe you are wondering what wine(s) to serve?
 Before starting dinner you may want to consider something sparkling?
 An easy to sip wine would be an Italian prosecco or a Spanish Cava.
 These wines tend to be quite reasonably priced.
 Bastianich Flor Prosecco, Italy ($19.99), Cantina Breganze Prosecco Extra Dry, Italy ($21.99), and Codorniu Pinot Noir Sparkling Brut, Spain ($19.99) are three sparklers you may want to consider.
 A fun sparkler from BC is Grey Monk Estate Winery Odyssey White Brut 2011.